0xrawsec/pywhids/edr-plugins/misp/README.md

 This plugin takes advantage of the event's streams exposed by an EDR manager to update MISP sightings.

-**How it works:** the streams are provided through websockets and are streaming in real time the events received by the EDR manager.
+**How it works:** streams are provided through websockets and are streaming in real time the events received by the EDR manager.
 Multiple clients might subscribe to a stream and will receive the same events.